These are the best recipes for chicken and dumplings, so you can enjoy different varieties of the classic comfort food!

 How to Make Dumplings with Canned Biscuits

-If you don’t want to make your own dumplings but need a simple shortcut, you can make chicken and dumplings with Grands biscuits or even Instant Pot chicken and dumplings with canned biscuits!
+If you don’t want to make your own dumplings but need a simple shortcut, you can make Crockpot chicken and dumplings with Grands biscuits or even Instant Pot chicken and dumplings with canned biscuits!

 Using refrigerated biscuits is a great shortcut–all you have to do is cut each biscuit into 8 pieces.
 They look small, but don’t worry!
 They’ll puff up as they cook.